CONDUCTOR | PIANIST

 — Bucks Examiner

-Mark has conducted orchestras including Aurora, Britten Sinfonia, Civic Orchestra of Chicago, Garsington Opera, Orchestre de chambre de Paris and the Hangzhou Philharmonic, China.
+Mark has conducted orchestras including Aurora, The Bristol Ensemble, Britten Sinfonia, Civic Orchestra of Chicago, Garsington Opera, London Philharmonic, Philharmonia, Orchestre de chambre de Paris and the Hangzhou Philharmonic, China.
 He has worked in masterclass with Riccardo Muti.
 He has acted as assistant conductor for figures including Vasily Petrenko, Marin Alsop and the late Sir Colin Davis, and at opera companies including The Royal Opera, Garsington, The Grange Festival and Folkoperan, Sweden.
 Mark was assistant conductor for the world première production of Mark-Anthony Turnage’s ‘Coraline’ for The Royal Opera.

 Born in London, Mark had lessons in violin and piano from an early age.
 He played in the National Youth Orchestra and studied at Cambridge University and Royal Academy of Music, where he received numerous prizes and was appointed a Junior Fellow.
-Mark contributed a chapter on Wagner, Beethoven and Faust to the recent publication ‘Music in Goethe’s Faust’.
+Mark's recent publications include chapters on Wagner, Beethoven and Faust, Strauss's Metamorphosen, Goethe and the Musical World (Cambridge University Press) and Mozart's Mitridate.
+A chapter on Racine, Gluck's Iphigénie en Aulide and Britten's Phaedra is forthcoming.